Lake Michigan: Hydrology

 The Milwaukee Reef, running under Lake Michigan from a point between Milwaukee and Racine to a point between Grand Haven and Muskegon, divides the lake into northern and southern basins.
-Each basin has a clockwise flow of water, deriving from rivers, winds, and the Coriolis effect.
+Each basin has a clockwise flow of water, deriving from rivers and winds.
 Prevailing westerly winds tend to move the surface water toward the east, producing a moderating effect on the climate of western Michigan.
 There is a mean difference in summer water temperatures of 5 to 10 degrees Fahrenheit (2 to 5 degrees Celsius) between the Wisconsin and Michigan shores.

 Hydrologically Michigan and Huron are the same body of water (sometimes called Lake Michigan-Huron) but are normally considered distinct.
 Counted together, it is the largest body of fresh water in the world by surface area.
 The Mackinac Bridge is generally considered the dividing line between them.
 The main inflow to Lake Michigan from Lake Superior, through Lake Huron, is controlled by the locks operated by the bi-national Lake Superior Board of Control.

 Statistics

 Lake Michigan is the only Great Lake that is wholly within the borders of the United States; the others are shared with Canada.
 Lake Michigan has a surface area of 22,404 mi2; (13,237 mi2 lying in Michigan, 7,358 mi2 in Wisconsin, 234 mi2 in Indiana, & 1,576 mi2 in Illinois) making it the largest lake entirely within one country by surface area (Lake Baikal in Russia is larger by water volume) and the fifth-largest lake in the world.

 It is the larger half of Lake Michigan–Huron, which is the largest body of fresh water in the world by surface area.
 It is 307 mi long by 118 mi wide with a shoreline 1640 mi long.
 The lake's average depth is 46 fathoms 3 feet (279 ft; 85 m), while its greatest depth is 153 fathoms 5 feet (923 ft; 281 m).
-It contains a volume of 1,180 cubic miles (4,918 km³) of water.
+It contains a volume of 1,183 cubic miles (4,932 km3) of water.
 Green Bay in the northwest is its largest bay.
 Grand Traverse Bay in its northeast is another large bay.
 Lake Michigan's deepest region, which lies in its northern half, is called Chippewa Basin (named after prehistoric Lake Chippewa) and is separated from South Chippewa Basin by a relatively shallower area called the Mid Lake Plateau.